nkoehring/markdown.social/README.md

 ### Document header

 Start by creating the file in the format of your choice, for example: `feed.md`, `feed.org` or `feed.adoc` and add some meta data to it.
-Only `title` and `nick` are required, but more fields are supported by default.
+Only `title` and `author` (or `nick`) are required, but more fields are supported by default.
 Some fields can appear multiple times:

 |   Field     |                                 Description                                     | Multiple | Required |
 | ----------- | ------------------------------------------------------------------------------- | -------- | -------- |